TO: Florida Chamber Members and Interested Parties

 CC: Mark Wilson, President and CEO, Frank Walker, EVP, and Nick Catroppo, VP Political Operations

-RE: Florida Chamber Messaging to the Electorate for the 2022 Gubernatorial Contest
+RE: Florida Chamber Targeted Messaging to the Electorate for the 2022 Gubernatorial Contest

-Governor DeSantis stands as a clear favorite to win re-election, boasting strong approval ratings and a record of achievement during his first term that has earned him the Florida Chamber’s endorsement as well as endorsements from a wide cross-section of interest groups and officials.
-These facts do not however make victory for the Governor an inevitability.
+Governor DeSantis has a lead in recent polling, with strong approval ratings and a record of achievement during his first term that has earned him the Florida Chamber’s endorsement as well as endorsements from a wide cross-section of interest groups and officials.
+However, given the massive political contributions of anti-business billionaires such as George Soros into anti-Florida candidates like Charlie Crist, these facts make victory for the Governor far from an inevitability.

+The 2018 gubernatorial contest in Florida was decided by just 32,463 votes, less than one-half of one percent of votes cast.
 Florida remains a closely divided state politically, and the Governor’s lead over Charlie Crist is less than 5 points on average in polls conducted after the Democratic primary.
-These poll results are consistent with the Florida Chamber’s most recent statewide poll in which Governor DeSantis led Charlie Crist 51-43% after accounting for the boost in support on the political left one would have expected for Crist following his primary victory over Commissioner of Agriculture Nikki Fried.
+These poll results are close enough to the margin of error to be considered consistent with the Florida Chamber’s most recent statewide poll.

-The Florida Chamber has led the fight against excesses of billboard trial lawyers in Florida for years, and this brand makes the Chamber uniquely qualified and capable of exposing Charlie Crist’s past career in this industry as well as the detrimental impact of his policies for the insurance industry and others during his previous stint as Governor.
+The Florida Chamber has led the fight against the harmful and expensive impacts of billboard trial lawyers in Florida for years, and this long-term fight makes the Chamber uniquely qualified and capable of exposing Charlie Crist’s career in this industry as well as the detrimental impact of his policies for consumers, residents and local businesses during his previous stint as Governor.

-This message is in line with the existing unfavorable views likely Florida voters hold toward the billboard trial lawyer field.
+Florida voters are not fans of billboard trial lawyers who advertise on TV and by educating voters on who Charlie Crist really is, we can help ensure he doesn’t end up as Florida’s next Governor.
+Policy, momentum and judges who uphold the constitution are all on the ballot and we need to ensure Governor DeSantis continues in his leadership role.
 The Florida Chamber’s most recent statewide poll showed that billboard trial lawyers are viewed very negatively by the public, with 47 percent of likely voters in Florida viewing them unfavorably compared to just 16 percent with a favorable view.
-These strong unfavorables were seen across all parts of Florida, with a majority of likely voters in both media markets of the critical I-4 corridor expressing unfavorable sentiments toward the billboard trial lawyer industry.
+These strong unfavorables were seen across all parts of Florida, with a majority of likely voters in both media markets of the vital I-4 corridor expressing unfavorable sentiments toward the billboard trial lawyer industry.